cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

 ![ssh into xrd01](../topo_drawings/lab1-ssh-xrd01.png)

-To get terminal access into a host, you can use the containerlab visual code extension but click on "Attach Shell"
+To get terminal access into a host, you can use the containerlab visual code extension and click on "Attach Shell" instead of "SSH"

 ![Attach terminal](../topo_drawings/lab1-attach-terminal.png)